Wint3rmute/baczek.me/content/waiting-room.md

 This is where I keep ideas, movies, music, interesting words and other things that I plan to research more in-depth in the future.

+- In the shadow of the moon (2019)
 - Philip K. Dick - Valis
 - Holy Motors (2012)
 - Henry James - The Turn of the Screw